Skip to main contentSkip to footer content

 Request for specialized tutoring can be made at SAS.tutoring@sjcc.edu.

-Alternate Media: Qualified students receive access to course materials in an alternate format including E-text and Braille.
+Alternate Media: Eligible Students in the SAS program that qualify for alternative media may receive access to course materials in an alternate format including E-text and Braille.

-Trainings are offered to students approved for alternate media and assistive technology on how to use specific technology, software and devices.
+Trainings are offered to students on how to use specific technology, software and devices.

 Any questions, send an email to SJCC.SAS.AltMedia@sjcc.edu.

-The SAS computer lab (HTCU) is located Learning Resource Center, L-119.
+The SAS computer lab (HTCU) is located at the Learning Resource Center, L-119.
 Computers in the lab are equipped with specialized software and adaptive technology.
 In addition to scheduled classes, the lab has open hours, posted on the door for the ongoing semester.
+Hours for Fall 2024 will be updated here soon.

-During open lab hours, SAS students can use not only the lab, but the fully-equipped study rooms and a printer at no cost as well.
+During open lab hours, SAS students can use the fully-equipped lab, study rooms (when available) and a printer at no extra cost.

 SAS provides assistance to Deaf and Hard of Hearing students enrolled in classes at San Jose City College.
 The Deaf Services Coordinator evaluates students' needs and assigns sign language interpreters or real-time captioner that match the student's skills level.
 In addition, one-on-one tutoring with a person who is fluent in sign language is also available for qualified DHH students.